Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: Online Control Algorithm Design

 \end{lemma} \begin{IEEEproof} Please see the Appendix A. \end{IEEEproof}

 Now, we present our online control algorithm.
 The main idea of our algorithm is to choose control actions that minimize the R.H.S. of \eqref{lyapunov_upper}.
 We first initialize $\bm{Q}(0)=\bm{0}$.
-At each time slot $t$, the could server collects the current channel gain $g_{u,m}^t$ and connectivity $A_{u, m}^t, \forall u, m$, and do: \begin{enumerate} \item Choose the control decisions $\bm{\alpha}^t$, $\mathbf{z}^t$, $\bm{\beta}^t$, $\mathbf{f}^t$, and $\bm{\tau}^t$ as the optimal solution to the following optimization problem:
+At each time slot $t$, the cloud server collects the current channel gain $g_{u,m}^t$ and connectivity $A_{u, m}^t, \forall u, m$, and do: \begin{enumerate}[left=0pt] \item Choose the control decisions $\bm{\alpha}^t$, $\mathbf{z}^t$, $\bm{\beta}^t$, $\mathbf{f}^t$, and $\bm{\tau}^t$ as the optimal solution to the following optimization problem: